 Eqs.
 (3) and (4) have improper integrals that need to be solved numerically.
 The integral of the Eq.
-(4) does not numerically converge on the real λ -axis.
+(4) is difficult to evaluate numerically on the real λ -axis.
 To remedy this, the path of integration is deformed in the complex λ -domain, where these integrals become convergent.